Henry Austin Wilshire: Grafton gaol

 The Grafton community had been agitating for many years during the 1880s for a new gaol to be constructed and, following the first competition for the design of a NSW public building, Wilshire was awarded first prize of 100 guineas, and was given the task of instigating its construction.
 The building is now heritage listed.
-(It was reported that he also won fourth prize in the same competition, and had earlier won second prize for a design for the Brisbane premises of the Royal Bank of Queensland and third prize for the Thomas Walker Hospital (Rivendell Child, Adolescent and Family Unit) in Concord, Sydney).
+(It was reported that he also won fourth prize in the same competition, and had earlier won second prize for a design for the Brisbane premises of the Royal Bank of Queensland and third prize for the Thomas Walker Hospital in Concord, New South Wales.

 Sydney's lower North Shore

-In the early 1890s, the Mosman/Cremorne/Neutral Bay area was a hive of residential development activity, largely as a result of the introduction of the steam ferry service connecting the area to Sydney.
+In the early 1890s, the Mosman/Cremorne/Neutral Bay area was a hive of residential development activity, supported by the introduction of the steam ferry service from Circular Quay.
 Wilshire moved to the area at this time presumably with the intention of involving himself in (and profiting from) this development.
 James Thompson Wilshire and John Matcham Wilshire (Henry's half-brother and cousin, respectively) also moved from Burwood to Neutral Bay/Cremorne around the same time – and presumably with similar intentions – and lived close to each other and to Henry for the rest of their lives.
 James, particularly, amassed a significant property portfolio prior to his death in 1909.

-In 1904 Henry Wilshire and his wife undertook an overseas tour, including to the UK and the USA.
-On their return he designed a number of flat-roofed houses, located in the Mosman/Neutral Bay area, two of which are listed on the NSW Heritage Register.
+In 1904, Henry Wilshire and his wife undertook an overseas tour, including to the UK and the USA.
+On their return, he designed a number of flat-roofed houses, located in the Mosman/Neutral Bay area, two of which are listed on the NSW Heritage Register.
 At least eight such houses were built, of which five were erected prior to 1908, one in 1910, and the other two in 1912 and 1914.

-Seven of the houses were/are located close to each other in Cremorne and Neutral Bay, and the eighth is in Mosman.
+Seven of the flat-roofed houses were built close to each other in Cremorne and Neutral Bay, and the eighth is in Mosman.
 Five of these houses are known to still exist, though one no longer has a flat roof.
-One of the houses (unfortunately no longer in existence), in Bannerman St Neutral Bay, was the home of the remarkable architecture/town planning/publishing couple, George Augustine Taylor and Florence Mary Taylor for some years following their marriage in 1907.
-In 1914 Wilshire travelled again to the US, this time to investigate the latest methods for the use of steel and concrete in construction.
+One, no longer in existence, in Bannerman Street Neutral Bay, was the home of the architecture/town planning/publishing couple, George Augustine Taylor and Florence Mary Taylor following their 1907 marriage.

+In 1914, Wilshire travelled again to the US, this time to investigate the latest methods for the use of steel and concrete in construction.

-A recently published book has recognised Wilshire as the first architect to build flat-roofed houses in Sydney.
+A 2022 book by Davina Jackson recognises Wilshire as the first architect to build flat-roofed houses in Sydney.